Query Loop

 }Error Recovery Cascade

-When things go wrong, the loop tries 4 recovery strategies in order — each more aggressive:
+When things go wrong, the loop tries 4 recovery strategies in order — each more aggressive.
+Think of it as a funnel: gentle first, nuclear last.

 Drain staged context collapses